christopher-john-czettel/ansible-cjc-admin-base/README.txt

 cjc-admin-base
 ==============

-Ansible role that tnstalls a few default packages I like having around when working on a Debian/Ubuntu system.
+Ansible role that installs a few default packages I like having around when working on a Debian/Ubuntu system.

 Packages
 --------